ADHD:

 Adults' Access to Preventive/Ambulatory Health Services (AAP) HEDIS®

-The percentage of members 20 years old and older who had an ambulatory or preventive care visit.
-Three rates are reported:
+The percentage of members 20 years of age and older who had an ambulatory or preventive care visit.
+The organization reports three separate percentages for each product line:

-• Medicaid and Medicare members who has an ambulatory or preventive care visit during the measurement year.
+- Medicaid and Medicare members who had an ambulatory or preventive care visit during the measurement year

-• Commercial members who has an ambulatory or preventive care visit during the measurement year or two years prior to the measurement year.
+- Commercial members who had an ambulatory or preventive care visit during the measurement year or the two years prior to the measurement year

 Nationally Recognized Source